-1. There is no roadside green verge along the development site.
+1. There is no new or existing roadside green verge along the development side.

-2. Existing roadside green verge along the develoment site will not be affected by the proposed development works.
+2. There is no new roadside green verge.
+Existing roadside green verge will also not be affected by the proposed development works.

-Existing roadside green verge along the development site will be affected by the proposed development works.
+3. There is no new roadside green verge.
+Existing roadside green verge will be affected by the proposed development works.
 The roadside green verge will be reinstated with Axonopus compressus.